-A virtual wind chime, created in Puredata (Pd), reacts to real-time Met Office data.
+A virtual wind chime, created in Pure Data (Pd), reacts to real-time Met Office data.
 Wind speed and wind direction data is used to trigger a pentatonic scale of synthetic bell-like sounds.
-An automated text-to-speech recitation of the corresponding weather conditions is given at regular intervals, using descriptions from the Beaufort scale.
+An automated text-to-speech recitation of the corresponding weather conditions is sounded at regular intervals, using descriptions from the Beaufort scale.

 The recording is a snapshot taken from a live ‘patch’ run on 14th March 2020, and represents data from four locations at each of the extreme points of the UK (North – Unst, Shetland; East – Lowestoft, Suffolk; South – Hugh Town, Isles of Scilly; West – County Fermanagh, N.Ireland).